-This section explains bailiff powers and your rights when bailiffs visit your home.
+This section explains powers for bailiffs and your rights when bailiffs visit your home.
 Check how UK law protects you and your property if an enforcement officer knocks on your door.

-YOUR RIGHTS BAILIFFS: What to do if a bailiff comes to your door?
+BAILIFFS YOUR RIGHTS: What to do if a bailiff comes to your door?
 Failing to pay certain debts can result in a home visit from a bailiff or enforcement agent.

-It happens most often when people ignore letters sent to them saying 'bailiffs will get used'.
+It happens most often when people ignore letters sent to them saying "bailiffs will be used".

 County court or family court judgments also get the same type of bailiff debt collection.

-You can get arrested for failing to pay criminal debts (e.g. fines and penalty notices).
+You can get arrested by an Approved Enforcement Agent for failing to pay a community penalty order.

 Bailiff powers and your rights extend to several other reasons for a visit to your home.
 Typical examples include serving court documents or giving out notices and court summons.